wso2/product-sp/modules/samples/artifacts/0001/README.txt

 6. Navigate to {WSO2DASHome}/bin and start using ./carbon.sh
 7. Navigate to {WSO2DASHome}/samples/sample-clients/kafka-consumer and run ant command without arguments
-8. Navigate to {WSO2DASHome}/samples/sample-clients/kafka-producer and run ant command without arguments
+8. Navigate to {WSO2DASHome}/samples/sample-clients/kafka-producer and run ant -Dbroker=localhost:9092 -DtopicName=kafka_topic -Dtype=xxxx -DsampleNo=0001 -DfileName=kafka_sample -DpartitionNo=0

 Published values should be printed on the kafka-consumer console.